-Fiona Jose reflects on this year's developments on a proposal for First Nations Voice to parliament.
+Fiona Jose reflects on developments on a proposal for First Nations Voice to Parliament.

 A proud Aboriginal and Torres Strait Islander, Fiona’s love for her family, culture and heritage shaped her career in empowering local change in Indigenous communities.